christina-ml/student-app-backend-nw-2023/README.md

     - create app.js
     - create our get / handler (healthcheck route)
     - listen on a port
+    - listen on a port determined by an `env` variable

 2. Create a /students route